Slow Cooker Zuppa Toscana

-Fortunately, I’ve got the perfect copycat recipe that lets me enjoy all the taste of Olive garden Zuppa Toscana without the expense.
-Better still, I can make it in the slow cooker, so I can just dump the ingredients in the pot and wait for the magic to happen.
+Fortunately, I’ve got the perfect copycat recipe.
+It lets me enjoy all the taste of Olive garden Zuppa Toscana without the expense.
+Better still, I can make it in the Crock-Pot*.
+I can just dump in the ingredients and wait for the magic to happen.
+When I’m feeling ambitious, I prepare the soup in advance and pop it in the freezer for nights when I don’t want to cook.

 slow cooker zuppa toscana

-I love sprinkling just a bit of parmesan cheese over my Zuppa Toscana, but you don’t have to limit yourself to just parmesan.
+I love sprinkling just a bit of parmesan cheese over my slow cooker Zuppa Toscana, but you don’t have to limit yourself to parmesan.
 Zuppa Toscana tastes amazing when topping with bacon crumbles and red pepper flakes.

 slow cooker zuppa toscana